triangledirt/books/RAPE!.md

 "These bitches just be comin' here to get they education.
 They don't be comin' to get Magic Markers stuck up they pussy."

 "Yes they do," Tic Toc smiles.
 "Yes they do.
 That's exactly why these bitches come to this school.
 This be a party school.
 It be that for a reason.
 Bitches come here to get they pussies reamed out by fools like us.
 That part of why they come here!
 If we wasn't doin' what we's do they wouldn't be gettin' they full experience!
 We as much a part of this campus as Dr. Ping's philosophy department or the gyro truck or the greens.
-You cain't take us out of the equation---wouldn't be no school left!"
+You cain't take us out of the equation—wouldn't be no school left!"

 "Listen, Tic.
 You do whatever you want.
 I'm just sayin', after Laely, I'm done."